wp-plugins/jonradio-multiple-themes/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Fix White Screen of Death on a Page selected by plugin

 = 3.3 =
 * Support Child Themes and any other situation where stylesheet and template names are not the same